September 1 - 4

 The Festival is well supported locally and has a reputation for innovation.
 In 2010 it was the first show to introduce dusk flying with LEDs and Fireworks.
-It has good support, too, from the RAF teams and a naval contribution.
+It has good support, too, from RAF teams and usually a naval contribution.

 Bournemouth's first airshow, called the Bournemouth Air Festival, was held in August 2008.
 It has grown in size and popularity since then, rivalling traditional seaside airshows such as Eastbourne.

 Like Eastbourne's Airbourne, it is held from Thursday to Sunday along the seafront and offers sea-based events and static displays as well as military, historic and aerobatic air displays.
 There used to be (but not so much recently) some kind of beach assault or air-sea rescue re-enactment, a lot of participation by all three armed services and some dusk or early evening flying.

 Bournemouth's sea front is seven miles long.
 The air displays can be seen from most points, including the pier and the balconies of sea front hotels but the best viewing is from the centre of the flying line, between Bournemouth and Boscombe piers, either at sea level or from above on a road called East Overcliff Drive.

 |BBMF Lancaster, Spitfire and Hurricane (all 4 days)|

 In case there are mistakes or changes, please check the show's site for the latest list.

 The local authority at Bournemouth, and everyone else involved with the organisation of the Bournemouth Air Festival, must be applauded for their courage and determination in enabling the airshow to go ahead, when all around the country so many shows, especially free seaside airshows, were being called off.